Associate Chair for Graduate Studies

 Office: BMH 3031

 Phone: 519-888-4567, ext.
 38131

 Physical activity plays an important role in the management and prevention of disease.
-It is well established that exercise can alter a number of intracellular and extracellular signaling pathways.
-Recent work has demonstrated that exercise can influence cell death pathways in a variety of tissues, including skeletal muscle.
-In particular, regular physical activity can promote a “pro-survival” environment and decrease apoptotic signaling.
-Collectively, the evidence suggests that lifestyle modifications may preserve cellular function during aging and disease by altering apoptotic signaling and cell death processes.
+Exercise can alter a number of intracellular and extracellular signaling pathways.
+New research from the Muscle Biology & Cell Death Laboratory has also found that exercise can influence autophagic and apoptotic signaling in skeletal muscle.
+In particular, regular physical activity can promote a “pro-survival” environment in skeletal muscle.
+Collectively, the evidence suggests that lifestyle modifications may preserve cellular function during aging and disease by altering autophagy and apoptotic signaling processes.

 For further information please visit the Muscle Biology & Cell Death Laboratory website.